dcooney/block-manager/README.txt

 == Screenshots ==

-1. Block Manager WordPress Admin
-1. Disable all (or some) of the useless Embed blocks
+1. Disable Blocks: Easily remove unwanted WordPress blocks by toggling the active state of each block.
-1. Disable entire block categories with a single click.
+2. Block Toggle: Disable all blocks in a block categories with a single click.
+3. Block Categories: Improve the admin editing experience by updating the category of each block using the Category Switcher.
+4. Status Reports: Total active and disabled blocks are displayed in the plugin sidebar.

 == Changelog ==

 == 2.0.0 - October 20, 2023 ==
 * NEW - New admin interface and interactions for the Block and Block Categories pages.
 * NEW: Added block category export and hook `gbm_block_categories` to allow for changing block categories at the theme level.
+* FIX: Fixed issue with various blocks crashing the Block Manager edit screen.
+* FIX: Various bug fixes and improvements.
 * UPDATE: Updated build scripts and dependencies.

 = 1.2.5 - May 23, 2023 =
 * FIX - Fixed potential issue with JS errors on Site Editor screens.